 Basically, wilderness weddings are outdoor celebrations that embrace the natural beauty of their location.
 Perfect for couples who dream of a wedding with breathtaking views, in peaceful surroundings, using nature’s bounty to create a magical day.
 Wilderness weddings lend themselves perfectly to smaller, more intimate events.

 This wedding style needs to be held in a private, rural location that affords picturesque views and a rustic feel.
 The ceremony and celebrations are all held outside.
 Wilderness weddings focus more on the experience of the day, stripping back on the unnecessary ‘stuff’ that normally comes with a wedding.
 Think tranquillity, peacefulness and a relaxing vibe.

-Venachar Lochside makes a fabulous venue for wilderness weddings with uninterrupted views across the loch, our outdoor ceremony space and a beautifully rustic venue.
+Venachar Lochside in Scotland makes a fabulous venue for wilderness weddings with uninterrupted views across the loch, our outdoor ceremony space and a beautifully rustic venue.

 Planning for wilderness weddings

 If you are using a wedding planner, make sure they have experience with planning an outdoor wedding.
 If you haven’t thought about using a wedding planner, it might be a good idea.
 They can liaise with your suppliers to make sure the infrastructure they need is in place without you having to worry about it.